EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/Appendix/App-Team-Org.md

 | Assignment leader (Michael Kim) | Coordinates the team's work on a given assignment to Canvas before the due date                                                           |
 | Project monitor (Hafsa Kaysan)   | Tracks the team's progress relative to the project schedule (Gantt chart) and keeps team members apprised of deadlines and project status |

+Initial team member roles are shown above in Table 2, roles will be changed every 3 weeks to ensure that each team member will have each role at least once.
+New roles will be decided via volunteering, and repeat roles will not be allowed.
+If team members are unable to fufill their roles or simply wish to switch they can switch roles with another willing team member.

+Although there are team roles, team members are encoraged to assist other team members with role related tasks.

+Team activites, meetings, and milestones will be tracked via discord events.

+The technical responsibilities of the team members will be determined by roles and volunteering.
+If there is a task that needs to be done, parts of that task will be claimed by team members.

 ## Conflict Recognition & Resolution

 In the event of any conflict we will resolve it as adults and colleages.